 - Authors League Fund publishes a list of emergency resources, and helps career authors, dramatists, journalists, and poets in emergency circumstances.

 - COVID-19 Freelance Artist Resource is a clearinghouse for financial, legal and health assistance.

 - Creative Capital is compiling a a list of resources for artists working in all disciplines, as well as arts philanthropists and arts professionals.

 Philly artists, art lovers and businesses celebrate the creative spirit of the River Wards on the first Friday of every month.
 Businesses and galleries open their doors to art lovers of all kinds with food and drink specials, performances, and unique exhibitions.

 Frankford Ave Arts

-NKCDC formed Frankford Avenue Arts in 2005 to foster the creative economy as a driver of revitalization on the Frankford Ave corridor.
-Today, we promote the thriving arts and creative business scene across the River Wards by connecting artists with resources and promoting arts events through our networks.
+NKCDC formed Frankford Ave Arts in 2005 to foster the creative economy and revitalize the Frankford Avenue corridor.
+Today, we promote the thriving arts and creative business scene across the River Wards by connecting Philly artists with resources and promoting arts events through our networks.